Ryanair boss Michael O’Leary denies he wanted to oust executive

 Ryanair’s Michael O Leary at the Four Courts for a High Court action against former Ryanair chief operating officer, Peter Bellew.
 Photograph: Collins

-Ryanair chief executive Michael O’Leary told the High Court on Wednesday that if he had wanted outgoing chief operating officer Peter Bellew to leave the airline “he’d be gone”.
+Ryanair chief executive Michael O’Leary told the High Court on Wednesday that had he wanted outgoing chief operating officer Peter Bellew to leave the airline “he’d be gone”.

 Ryanair is taking legal action to stop Mr Bellew joining rival Easyjet as its chief operating officer next month.